pdarche/carbon/docs/carbon.md

 ![Temperature Increase and Atmospheric Carbon](../images/temp_increase_per_ton.png?rev=2)

-This might not seem like much, and in some respects it's not, but the important take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.
+This might not seem like much, but the important take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.

-Over geological time the amount of atmospheric carbon has fluctuated (due volcanic eruptions, the expansion and contraction of forests, and similar events), but within the last 800,000 years has stayed between about 400 and 600 gigatons. [todo: change back to ppm]
+Over geological time the amount of atmospheric carbon has fluctuated (due volcanic eruptions, the expansion and contraction of forests, and similar natural events), but within the last 800,000 years has stayed between about 400 and 600 gigatons. [todo: change back to ppm]

 ![Historical Atospheric Carbon](../images/historical_carbon_800k.png?rev=4)

-Since industrialization, however, the concentration of these gases has increased 29% over pre-industrial levels, leading to an estimated 1 degree of warming since 1880[2].
+Since industrialization, however, the concentration of these gases has increased shot up, increasing 29% in the last 140 years alone, leading to an estimated 1 degree of warming since 1880[2].
 The [International Panel on Climate Change (IPCC)](http://www.ipcc.ch/), the U.N. sanctioned body for assessing the science related to climate change has confirmed that the release of greenhouse gases due to human activities is the primary driver of the recent temperature increase, with 95% certainty [CITATION].

 ![Historical Atospheric Carbon](../images/historical_carbon_1k.png?rev=1)